Off-Grid Solar and Wind-Generated Power

 THIS IS WHY I SAY: just keep it simple.
 If you have a 12v battery bank,

-go wrong, since the inverter contains a slew of components, and each
+wrong, since the inverter contains a slew of components, and each one of

 If you're planning on going off-grid, plan on getting a few of these

-using your best abilities to focus on more pressing areas of life.
+your best abilities to focus on more pressing areas of life.
+Motion

-Motion Switches coupled with Photo-sensors help save your sanity and
+Switches coupled with Photo-sensors help save your sanity and battery bank

-battery bank by automatically turning your appliances on and off
+by automatically turning your appliances on and off without your manual

-to make bread or do the laundry is easy.
-When it's not sunny, do
+make bread or do the laundry is easy.
+When it's not sunny, do something

 It is May 2018 and Raspberries aren't near ready yet.